 At Quick Solutions Air Conditioning & Heating, good indoor air quality is a top priority.
 Our team understands how breathing clean air can improve your quality of life and keep you and your family healthy.
 Even though we offer professional air quality testing services, we want every home to have clean air, which is why we have also shared some simple ways you can test your indoor air quality at home.

 Carbon monoxide in your home is incredibly hazardous and can even be deadly.
 CO poisoning isn’t that uncommon since many kinds of appliances and HVAC units can emit carbon monoxide into your home.
 As a colorless odorless gas, it is important to know how to detect CO levels in your air.

-- The best way to test for carbon monoxide is to install a detector into your home.
+- The best way to test for carbon monoxide is to install a detector in your home.

 - It is important to put a detector on each floor of your house, including the basement or attic.
 I

-- t is also important to put detectors near bedrooms since most poisonings occur while an individual is sleeping.
+- It is also important to put detectors near bedrooms since most poisonings occur while an individual is sleeping.

 To learn more about how to install a carbon monoxide detector, follow this step-by-step guide.